-I was raised as a hotel child, surrounded by staff members from many different European countries and customers from all over the world.
+I was raised as a hotel child in the Engadine, surrounded by staff members from many different European countries and customers from all over the world.

 The atmosphere in which I was raised has formed my natural talent of understanding and communicating with people from all kinds of cultural backgrounds.
 Cultural differences

 From being a hotel child, I have a natural sense of service, innovation, and efficiency.

 I am a goal-oriented counselor who creates solutions to motivate people to take counseling and to help my clients achieve their goals.

-For over ten years I had my own event production company and for several years I co-owned and managed the production for an international action sports publishing company with employees from 11 different countries.
-Over the course of my life I have been studying, fair-trading, working on humanitarian projects, or traveling for sports events in the countries of Canada, USA, Mexico, Guatemala, Cuba, Ecuador, Argentina, Switzerland, France, Spain, Italy, Germany, Austria, Sweden, Thailand, China, Japan and New Zealand.
+For over ten years, I had my own event production company.
+For several years I co-owned and managed the production for an international action sports publishing company with employees from 11 different countries.
+I have been traveling around the globe for studies, fair-trade, humanitarian projects, and sports events throughout my life.

-I love the international atmosphere at home, in my community and at work.
+I love the international atmosphere at home, in my community, and at work.
 I am a mother and a step-mother, and my family is a unit from 3 continents.

-Although I'm proudly an “Engiadinaisa” and strongly rooted in The Engadine Valley, I am first and foremost a world citizen.
+Although I am proudly an “Engiadinaisa” and firmly rooted in The Engadine Valley, I am, first and foremost, a world citizen.